Mindset XR Module 11: Patient and Public Involvement and Engagement (PPIE) in mental health technology research

 Multiple choice questions to test your understanding on Patient and Public Involvement and Engagement.

 Watch the video below for an introduction to lived experience involvement.
-This video was captured as part of our 2024 Mindset-XR roadshow series.

 What is Patient and Public Involvement and Engagement (PPIE)?